Will Mellor

 William Mellor (born 3 April 1976) is an English actor and singer.
-He is known for his roles as Jambo Bolton in Hollyoaks, Gaz Wilkinson in Two Pints of Lager and a Packet of Crisps, Warren Stamp in EastEnders, DC Spike Tanner in No Offence, Steve Connolly in Broadchurch, Georgie in Barking! and Ollie Curry in White Van Man.
+He is known for his roles as Jambo Bolton in Hollyoaks, Gaz Wilkinson in Two Pints of Lager and a Packet of Crisps, Jack Vincent in Casualty, DC Spike Tanner in No Offence, Steve Connolly in Broadchurch, Georgie in Barking! and Ollie Curry in White Van Man.
 He appeared in the ITV soap opera Coronation Street as Harvey Gaskell (2021–2022, 2024).
 In 2024, he appeared as sub-postmaster Lee Castleton in the ITV drama Mr Bates vs The Post Office, about the British Post Office scandal.

 Career

 Mellor first came to the public's attention in 1990, when he played Ben Rowlingson in the children's programme Children's Ward.
 In 1992 he played Paul Howard in Brookside.
 In 1995, he joined the cast of the soap opera Hollyoaks and played James "Jambo" Bolton until 1998.
 He had a cameo as Jambo in a Christmas edition of Hollyoaks.
 He released a cover of Leo Sayer's "When I Need You", which reached number 5 in the UK Singles Chart, as well as a follow-up single called "No Matter What I Do", which reached number 23.
 He also made an appearance in the music video for Boyzone's Comic Relief single "When the Going Gets Tough".

 Shortly after, Mellor appeared as Greg in Is Harry on the Boat?.
 He played Jack Vincent in Casualty from 2001 to 2003, and starred as Gaz Wilkinson in the comedy Two Pints of Lager and a Packet of Crisps from 2001 to 2011.
 Mellor starred as "Barmpot" in the postal worker drama Sorted, and played DC Jed Griffiths in the second series of Murder Investigation Team.
 In 2004, Mellor provided the voice for Georgie the dog in the CITV series Barking!.
 He played Tom in the second series of The Street.
 Mellor won the first series of the BBC singing contest Comic Relief Does Fame Academy in 2003.
 He made his EastEnders debut on 20 May 2007 playing womanising salesman Warren Stamp.